frozenlib/lgbm-rs/README.md

 | Linux   | ✔      | ✔       |
 | MacOS   |        | ✔       |

-On Windows, if `lib_lightgbm.dll` exists in the directory specified by `LIGHTGBM_LIB_PATH`, it will be dynamically linked.
+On Windows, if `lib_lightgbm.dll` exists in the directory specified by `LIGHTGBM_LIB_DIR`, it will be dynamically linked.
 Otherwise, it will be statically linked.

-On Linux, if `lib_lightgbm.a` exists in the directory specified by `LIGHTGBM_LIB_PATH`, it is statically linked.
+On Linux, if `lib_lightgbm.a` exists in the directory specified by `LIGHTGBM_LIB_DIR`, it is statically linked.
 Otherwise, it is dynamically linked.

 ## License